-- The Internship program consists of 52 weeks corresponding to 46 credits (5 compulsory and 41 optional). - o 41 Optional credits are for clinical training (medicine, surgery, anaesthesiology, theriogenology, ambulatory services) - o 3 Compulsory credits are for seminar - o 2 Compulsory credits are special rotations (research, other specialty) - o 4 weeks are reserved for personal leave - This program has no obligatory thesis work but a publication work in a peer reviewed scientific journal will be actively encouraged and facilitated. - After successful fulfilment of the 52 credits of the Internship, the Intern will be acknowledged a Certificate of Completion of an Equine Rotating Internship. - To support and help the Intern meeting the objectives and expectations of the Internship, a supervisor will be selected at the beginning of the program. - The Supervisor will be appointed or may volunteer from the academic clinician staff of the EHPC and will provide regular (minimum 4 formal) objective evaluations of the Intern's progresses throughout the program.
-The first evaluation will be at 1 month after starting the program, one after 3 months, then 1 every other 3 months. - The Supervisor will facilitate or provide one study subject to the Intern, which will allow him to prepare and present a Seminar/Lecture (50 minutes presentation on his study or afferent literature) that will count for 3 credits amongst the 5 obligatory ones.
+- The Internship program consists of 52 weeks corresponding to 46 credits - 41 Optional credits are for clinical training (medicine, surgery, anaesthesiology, theriogenology, ambulatory services) - o 5 weeks in total to prepare for a seminar (at a congress, continuous education or at the school), to attend a conference and for special rotations (research, rotation at other clinic, other specialty) - o 4 weeks are reserved for personal leave - This program has no obligatory thesis work but a publication work in a peer reviewed scientific journal will be actively encouraged and facilitated. - After successful fulfilment of the 46 credits of the Internship, the Intern will be acknowledged a Certificate of Completion of an Equine Rotating Internship. - To support and help the Intern meeting the objectives and expectations of the Internship, a supervisor will be selected at the beginning of the program. - The Supervisor will be appointed or may volunteer from the academic clinician staff of the EHPC and will provide regular (minimum 4 formal) objective evaluations of the Intern's progresses throughout the program.
+The first evaluation will be at 1 month after starting the program, one after 3 months, then 1 every other 3 months. - The Supervisor will facilitate or provide one study subject to the Intern, which will allow him to prepare and present a Seminar/Lecture (50 minutes presentation on the interns study or afferent literature) that will count for 3 credits amongst the 5 obligatory ones.
 Preferably this study will help the Intern to publish in a peer-reviewed journal. - It is required that the Intern participate actively in student teaching activities of the EHPC, in clinical duties and during daily rounds presentation of hospitalised patients.